Eulithis propulsata

 Eulithis propulsata, known generally as the barred yellow or currant eulithis moth, is a species of geometrid moth in the family Geometridae.
 It is found in North America.

 The MONA or Hodges number for Eulithis propulsata is 7199.

+The larvae feed on Current (ribe) plants.
+In the southern Appalachians there is one generation with mature caterpillars from May into early July.
+Mature larvae are 3 cm.